quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/dynamics.md

 <img src="../../figs/codes/alpha.png" style="text-align:center;width:170">

-Then we would expect to see the follow result:
+Then we expect to see the following result:

 ![png](../../figs/out/output_20_0.png)